>

 The Rise of Platform Business Models

-A seismic shift is underway in the world of digital companies.
+A shift is underway in the world of digital companies.
 The platform business model examples adopted by Apple, Google, Airbnb, and Uber is rewriting the rules of success.
 And it’s easy to see why – this model is a proven winner.

 A platform model is like a relationship expert, bringing together people or groups who need each other.
 Think buyers and sellers or users and content creators – the platform is the catalyst that makes their connections happen.